brainworxx/kreXX-TYPO3-Extension/Documentation/Config/Frontend/Index.rst

 Edit FE Configuration
 =====================

-You can actually change which values can be edited on the frontend.
-To do this, we've also provided an editor.
+Being able to edit all settings on the fly inside the debug output might not be such a good idea.
+Like with the configuration, we have provided kreXX with factory settings, disabling the more "dangerous" options.

+With factory settings active, you can not edit the following settings:

+- deep --> debugMethods
+- output --> destination

+The following settings are not even displayed:

+- logging --> maxfiles
+- logging --> folder

+kreXX will not accept any cookie settings for these options.

+This can also be changed, of course.
 For every control, you can set 3 different settings:

 +---------+-------------------------------------------------------------------------------------------------------------------------------+
 | Value   | meaning                                                                                                                       |